vvvv/visualprogramming.net/content/blog/2024/Dates/23-vvvv-worldwide-meetup/index.md

 where:
     location_name: "NODE Institute"
     city: "Wipperstrasse 13, 12055 Berlin"
+    country: "de"
+    country_name: "Germany"
+    from_date: "1705082400"
+    to_date: "1705093200"
 thumb: "TWBL.png"
 ---

 ![](TWBL.png)

-The first vvvvworldwide meetup of the year - **January 12th - 7pm ECT**.
+The first vvvvworldwide meetup of the year - **January 12th - 7pm CET**.
 This is the meetup for creatives and developers using the visual programming environment vvvv and its visual language VL.
-Join us in Berlin IRL on Jan 12th or live online with artists presentations and announcements in the vvvv community.
+Join us IRL or online with artists presentations and announcements in the vvvv community.

-Attending in Berlin:
+## Attending
+{{< box >}}
+### In Berlin
 Doors open: 18:30
 Start: 19:00

-## Attending
-{{< box >}}
+### Online
 [Join via Zoom](https://us02web.zoom.us/j/82465531151)
 [Watch via Youtube](https://www.youtube.com/watch?v=m-vXJDhLugE)
 {{< /box >}}